-- 2.8 Arrangements are made to safeguard and promote the welfare of pupils.
-Good behaviour is promoted; bullying is prevented so far as reasonably practicable; health and safety requirements are met, including those relating to fire safety; provision is made for first aid.
+- 2.9 Good behaviour is promoted; bullying is prevented so far as reasonably practicable; health and safety requirements are met, including those relating to fire safety; provision is made for first aid.
 Pupils are properly supervised; admission and attendance registers are maintained, as required, and there is a strategic approach to risk assessment.
-A disability access plan is in place. - 2.9 The school has appropriate policies and arrangements to safeguard and promote the welfare of pupils.
-In a few cases where there has been a delay in obtaining a criminal record check and the person has started work, the school has not ensured that suitable measures such as supervision have been put in place to reduce risk. - 2.10 The standards relating to welfare, health and safety in paragraphs 9 to 16, the requirement of Schedule 10 of the Equality Act 2010, and the ban on corporal punishment under section 548 of the Education Act 1996 are met but those in paragraph 7(a) and (b) [safeguarding] are not met.
+A disability access plan is in place. - 2.10 The school has not paid sufficient regard to current statutory guidance.
+It has not ensured that the contractor has carried out the required recruitment checks prior to catering staff starting work at the school. - 2.11 The standards relating to welfare, health and safety in paragraphs 9-16, the requirement of Schedule 10 of the Equality Act 2010, and the ban on corporal punishment under section 548 of the Education Act 1996 are met but those in paragraphs 7(a) and 7(b) [arrangements to safeguard and promote the welfare of pupils by means that pay due regard to current statutory guidance] are not met.